luxiaoatchemsysu/luxiaoatchemsysu.github.io/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/global-methane-inversion.png){: style="width: 100%; float: center; margin: 10px"}

 **[3] Climate-chemistry interactions**

--**Ozone in the Southern Hemisphere tied to climate variability.** We show that in-situ and satellite observations document increases of tropospheric and surface ozone in the Southern Hemisphere (SH) over 1990-2015, and by comprehensive model simulations we explain the trends are linked to the poleward expansion of the SH Hadley circulation (SHHC).
+**Ozone in the Southern Hemisphere tied to climate variability.** We show that in-situ and satellite observations document increases of tropospheric and surface ozone in the Southern Hemisphere (SH) over 1990-2015, and by comprehensive model simulations we explain the trends are linked to the poleward expansion of the SH Hadley circulation (SHHC).
 The SHHC poleward expansion allows more downward transport of ozone from the stratosphere to the troposphere at higher latitudes, and also enhances tropospheric ozone production through stronger lifting of tropical ozone precursors to the upper troposphere.
 Poleward expansion of the SHHC is an expected consequence of greenhouse warming, and the associated increase in tropospheric ozone potentially provides a positive climate feedback amplifying the warming.
 [Science Bulletin, 2019] (Journal Highlight Article)
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/southern-o3-merged.png){: style="width: 100%; float: center; margin: 10px"}

 **Lower tropospheric ozone over India and its linkage to the South Asian monsoon.** We use satellite observations and long-term (1990-2010) GEOS-Chem simulation to explore the seasonal and interannual variability of tropospheric ozone over India and its linkage to the South Asian monsoon.
 The figure shows that higher ozone concentrations are found in weaker monsoon seasons mainly due to higher ozone net chemical production.
 The significant increasing ozone trend over India is driven by the increases in emission.
 [ACP, 2018]